Application Process

 – Minimum age 19 or have left school

-• Assist athletes on their performance pathway
+- Assist athletes on their performance pathway

-• Offer resources, expertise and advice
+- Offer resources, expertise and wrap around support.

-• Enhance knowledge and involvement of Coaches/Providers
+- Enhance knowledge and involvement of Coaches/Providers, including interns

-• Increase the number of Otago Athletes competing for longer and pushing for higher honours.
+- Increase the number of Otago Athletes competing for longer and pushing for higher honours.

-• Engage RSO’s and NSO’s
+- Engage RSO’s and NSO’s

-• Reside in Otago, and is a member of, or affiliated to an Otago, Club or Organisation, or represent Otago, Central Otago or North Otago at the date of this application.
+- Reside in Otago, and is a member of, or affiliated to an Otago, Club or Organisation, or represent Otago, Central Otago or North Otago at the date of this application.

-• Submitted a completed application.
+- Submitted a completed application.

-• Minimum age of 17 (as of 1 January 2024)
+- Year 13 – Minimum age of 17 (as of 1 January 2025)

-• Currently performing at regional age group level with potential to represent in age-groups and NZ in Junior and Open Status.
+- Currently performing at regional age group level with potential to represent in age-groups and in NZ Junior and Open Status.

 Should circumstances prevail, Otago Academy of Sport may choose to consider applicants that fall outside of the stated criteria.